Settlement Demand Letter | Demand Before Trial Begins

 Because you represent Ms. Chao and not GEICO in this matter, I would assume that you would strongly recommend and encourage GEICO to accept our demand and because you have a fiduciary duty to Ms. Chao, it is clearly in your client’s best interests to recommend to GEICO that they tender the full liability limits.
 To do anything less in light of the severity of Mr. Metcalf’s claims for extensive injuries, medical expenses, lost wages, pain and suffering, and other damages which are likely to exceed the one million dollars in total insurance available, will surely expose GEICO to a bad faith action which we will aggressively pursue.

 Please be advised that if GEICO waits until the “eleventh hour” to tender its policy limits, we will immediately file an Ex Parte motion to postpone the trial to allow Brethren to comply with Insurance Article, Section 19-511.

-Prince George’s County judges are very familiar with the tactic employed by other liability insurance carriers that wait until the last possible minute to tender their liability limits in order to avoid the application of §19-511.
+Prince George’s County judges are very familiar with the tactic employed by other liability insurance carriers that wait until the last possible minute to tender their liability limits to avoid the application of §19-511.
 When this has occurred in the past, we have always obtained a postponement of the trial date to ensure that our client receives the amount of the liability policy (whether paid by the liability carrier or the uninsured carrier).

 This conduct will subject both carriers to an unfair settlement practice action/bad faith action.
 The underinsured carrier has an affirmative duty to act with honesty and integrity regarding the insured’s claim.
 Entering into a clandestine agreement with the liability carrier to avoid paying out the liability policy limits is not an act of honesty and integrity.
 Brethren is no virgin to first-party bad faith actions.